w3c/secure-the-web-forward-workshop/papers/wip.md

 ## Problem

-however, thanks to JavaScript realms, an attacker can ignore such protection quite easily by simply create a new JavaScript realm and access such sensitive APIs via the new realm's unique set of APIs:
+However, thanks to JavaScript realms, an attacker can ignore such protection quite easily by simply creating a new JavaScript realm and accessing such sensitive APIs via the new realm's unique set of APIs:

 ```javascript
 // will fail if the localStorage API is hooked into by a security tool